courselabs/kubernetes/labs/configmaps/README.md

 ## Run the configurable demo app

-The demo app for this lab has the logic to merge config from multiple settings.
+The demo app for this lab has the logic to merge config from multiple sources.

 Defaults are built into the `appsettings.json` file inside the Docker image - run a Pod with no config applied to see the defaults: